 The vast majority of filers are required to file because of the 80% FTAP gateway test.
 In general, only a handful of filers fall into the latter two categories.
-PBGC waives reporting if aggregate underfunding is less than \$15 million.
-Starting with 2016, reporting is also waived for companies with fewer than 500 defined benefit plan participants.
+PBGC waives reporting in all defined benefit plans maintained by the filer's controlled group if aggregate underfunding is less than \$15 million.5 Starting with 2016, reporting is also waived if the total number of participants in those plans is fewer than 500.